 It is very important that your doctor check your progress at regular visits to make sure dolutegravir and rilpivirine is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Dolutegravir and rilpivirine should not be used together with dexamethasone (Decadron®), dofetilide (Tikosyn®), certain seizure medicines (eg, carbamazepine, oxcarbazepine, phenobarbital, phenytoin, Dilantin®, Tegretol®, Trileptal®), medicine for tuberculosis (eg, rifampin, rifapentine, Priftin®, Rifadin®, Rimactane®), certain stomach medicines (eg, esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole, Aciphex®, Nexium®, Prevacid®, Prilosec®) or St. John's wort.

 Dolutegravir and rilpivirine may cause serious liver problems.
 This may occur in patients with hepatitis B or C infection.
 Check with your doctor right away if you or your child have more than one of these symptoms: clay-colored stools, dark urine, a decreased appetite, fever, headache, itching, nausea and vomiting, skin rash, stomach pain or tenderness, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

 Tell your doctor right away if you start to feel depressed and have thoughts about hurting yourself.
 Report any unusual thoughts or behavior that troubles you, especially if they are new or get worse quickly.